Bondage Goat Zombie

-Bondage Goat Zombie is the seventh studio album by the Austrian extreme metal band Belphegor.
+Bondage Goat Zombie is the seventh studio album by the Austrian blackened death metal band Belphegor.
 Artwork by Ralph Manfreda.
 It is the first album to feature bassist Serpenth.

 Some of the tracks deal with the writings of the Marquis de Sade.
 The album was, like its predecessor, Pestapokalypse VI, recorded and produced with German producer Andy Classen.
 The album leaked onto P2P file sharing networks on 17 March 2008.
 Hecate provided lyrics on track 7.